EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==
+= 1.4.8 =
+* Administrative part of the plugin enhanced
+* Design of the Calculate button might be changed in the Configuration section
+* Support of custom order Statuses implemented
+* Support of refunds enhanced
+* Support of tracking numbers by Ascendia implemented
+* Support of cart abandonment plugins implemented
+* Translations updated
+* Tracking of canceled orders implemented
+* Some UI changes implemented as per users requests.

+= 1.4.1 =
+* some function from PHP8.* were replaced by equivalent

 = 1.4.0 =
 * Delivery options support inhanced